The Presbyterian Women are active in the life of the church by providing mission services both within the congregation and in the community.

 Service to Community

 Our service projects include a clothes closet which provides clothing for Morgan-Scott Project and Sunset Gap Community Center – both in upper East Tennessee, and Mission Haven in Atlanta which provides clothes for our missionaries who are home on furlough.
-Other benevolences are Newton Community Center, and the YWCA.
+Other benevolences include the Newton Child Development Center in Chattanooga, Columbia Friendship Circle, Volunteer Ministry Center, Fish Pantry-FPC, Serenity Ministries, and Family Promise.